 I pray that she continues to eat up life in big bites and also savors every delicious moment of being a mother.
 May she never experience the trauma of her children being in mortal danger and may she always, always know how very much she is loved by her own mother.

 Written in September 2018 at the To Live & Write in Alameda’s “Write to the Waves” retreat at Sea Ranch in Northern California.
-I submitted it for the October “Alameda Shorts” with the theme of “Creep” but decided to publish here instead of reading aloud, if chosen.
-I can’t even begin to believe that I would be able to get through it without becoming a blubbering mess.
+I submitted it for the October “Alameda Shorts” with the theme of “Creep” and am yet undecided about whether or not I’ll read it aloud at Books Inc. on October 18.

 Throughout my daughter’s entire stay at Marin General Hospital, every single person that we came in contact with went above and beyond to ensure that my daughter and granddaughter were treated with the absolute highest quality of care and true concern.
 They were so very kind to my son-in-law, husband and me and we will be forever grateful for everything they did for all us.